camicroscope/caMicroscope/README.md

 ## Fast Local Changes
 When using the hosted setup, you can have the distribution host the changes from your local.
 Follow these steps :
 - Clone this repository, the [Caracal repository](https://github.com/camicroscope/Caracal/) and [the distribution](https://github.com/camicroscope/Distro/) in the same parent directory
-- Set the build to build your local changes instead of the hosted git versions by editing the ca-back container section of your develop.yml.
+- Set the build to build your local changes inste ad of the hosted git versions by editing the ca-back container section of your develop.yml.
 Replace the build context section with the path to your caracal checkout ("../Caracal"), and add `- ../caMicroscope:/src/camicroscope` to the volumes.
 - Remove this line from 'Dockerfile' in Caracal repository :
 ```
 RUN git clone https://github.com/${fork:-camicroscope}/camicroscope.git --branch=${viewer:-master}